Camilo Mena: Loan to Jagiellonia Białystok

 In February 2023, he joined Polish side Jagiellonia on a six-month loan deal, where he was assigned with a squad number #10.
 He debuted there on 3 April, in a 87th minute of a 1–1 away draw with Stal Mielec.
 Mena played seven matches in Jagiellonia over the period of two months before his move to Lechia Gdańsk.

 Lechia Gdańsk

 In August 2023, despite Mena's wishes to join the defending Ekstraklasa champions Raków Częstochowa, Valmiera agreed on a deal to sell him to second division side Lechia Gdańsk.
 On 4 August, Mena signed a four-year contract with the Pomeranian club.

+Loan to Korona Kielce

+On 9 September 2026, the transfer deadline day in Poland, Mena moved to Korona Kielce on a one-year loan with an option to buy.
+He made his debut three days later as a substitute in a 2–1 league win over Śląsk Wrocław.

 International career

 Mena represented Colombia at the 2017 South American U-15 Championship, scoring once in a 12–0 win over the Czech Republic.
 He has also represented Colombia at under-17 level.